the beacon_views_penrith beacon monument

 Step 7 instruction

-Step 8: When you spot a fork on the main path, head left and stroll up the hill
+Step 8: When you come to the next fork, take the right path and stroll down the hill

 Step 8 instruction

-Step 9: Once you reach the top of the hill, swing right at the fork
+Step 9: Once you reach the bottom of the hill, head left at the fork

 Step 9 instruction